Preem and Vattenfall collaborate to produce fossil-free hydrogen for biofuel production

-Direct electrification of cars and trucks is an established path towards fossil free transports.
-Less well known is the potential to use indirect electrification to further lower the climate impact of liquid biofuels.
-Preem and Vattenfall have entered a partnership with the purpose of using fossil free hydrogen for large scale biofuel production to reduce Sweden's CO2 emissions with 15%.
+Direct electrification of cars and lorries is an established path towards fossil-free transports.
+Less well known is the potential to use indirect electrification to further lower the climate impact of liquid biofuels – and positive progress is made within this field.
+Preem and Vattenfall have entered a partnership with the purpose of using fossil-free hydrogen for large-scale biofuel production.

 News and press releases

 The conditions are excellent for building an electrolysis plant for producing hydrogen gas for biofuel in Lysekil, as shown by the study conducted in the spring.
 Producing hydrogen through f...

 Industry needs help in order to reduce its carbon dioxide emissions.
 Vattenfall is making it happen through cooperation and partnerships with industry.

 With hydrogen produced from renewable sources like wind energy, a significant part of today’s carbon emissions from industry, transportation and heating could be avoided.
 Vattenfall is explo...